Farm Bill Series: SNAP Work Requirements Won’t Work for Montana

 The Farm Bill’s harsh work requirements take food off the table of workers who can’t get enough shifts at their job, children whose parents are struggling to meet the requirements, and disabled or ill adults who might not be able to navigate the complicated bureaucracy to receive exemptions for themselves.

-Only about one-quarter of adults not receiving disability benefits don’t work or haven’t worked within a year of receiving SNAP benefits.
+of adults not receiving disability benefits don’t work or haven’t worked within a year of receiving SNAP benefits.
 Out of these adults:

 In Montana, 39,000 workers lived in households that received SNAP last year.
 Thirteen thousand of these workers were in the service industry – a field that often has shifting schedules and unsteady incomes.